Table of Contents

 Read the letter from Minister Chris Grayling about home educators on JSA here.

-Lone Parents and Universal Credit
+Lone Parents and Universal Credit Delays

-Lone parents whose youngest child is aged 1 will have some conditionality attached to their benefits and may be required to participate in "work readiness" schemes.
+When Universal Credit is brought in for lone parents, lone parents whose youngest child is aged 1 will have some conditionality attached to their benefits and may be required to participate in "work readiness" schemes.
 There will be 4 grades of conditionality: full conditionality; work preparation; keeping in touch with the labour market; and no conditionality.
 Read the Universal Credit Regulations here, published December 2012.
 91.—(1) For the purposes of section 20(1)(a) of the Act (claimant is the responsible carer for a child aged at least 1 and under a prescribed age) the prescribed age is 5." [ie work-focused interview only] (page 50).
 88.-2(b) where the claimant is a responsible carer for a child under the age of 13, the number of hours that the Secretary of State considers is compatible with the child's normal school hours (including the normal time it takes the child to travel to and from school)"

-Lone Parents, Self-Employment and Universal Credit
+Lone Parents, Self-Employment and Universal Credit Delays

 "In future, if you are self-employed and on benefits, you may be moved onto Universal Credit if